wpswings/mwb-bookings-for-woocommerce/README.txt

 * Provide a specific Booking Policy Section likewise description tab.
 *  Maximum capacity of Booking for a single day
 * Showing Location On Map on Single Product Page
-* Date picker calendar will display availability with Green color & unavailability with Red Color at frontend of the form.
+* Date picker calendar will display availability with Green color & unavailability with Red Color at front end of the form.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==

-The Online Reservation Plugin i.e. Bookings for WooCommerce turns your ordinary WooCommerce store into an effective Booking plugin in WordPress solution provider.
+The Online Reservation Plugin i.e. Bookings for WooCommerce turns your ordinary WooCommerce store into an effective Booking plugin in a WordPress solution provider.
 Making use of bookings plugin features, you can create an online booking system that caters to all your customer’s requirements with ease.

 > Note: Get [**Bookings for WooCommerce Pro**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro)